capital-american/Capital-American-Shaman/src/pages/faq/index.md

 **What make Capital CBD American Shaman a more effective product?**

-Our proprietary [Nano Technology](Revised/Nanotechnology.docx).It provides the best absorption rate on the market for more detail information [click here](Revised/Nanotechnology.docx).
+Our proprietary Nano Technology.
+It provides the best absorption rate on the market for more detail information [click here](Revised/Nanotechnology.docx).

 **What is the ideal serving size?**